Continuing professional development

 As Sunday, with Summer School ending at 4pm (with tea/coffee)

-Accommodation is available in single en-suite rooms (with tea and coffee making facilities) at Barnes hall of residence on Keele campus.
+Accommodation is available in single en-suite rooms (with tea and coffee making facilities) in halls of residence on Keele campus.
 You may also choose to make your own arrangements, such as the Courtyard by Marriott hotel on Keele’s campus.

 Please note: Early booking is recommended in order to secure a Keele-based room, as they are in high demand at this time of the year.